jerrymarino/iCompleteMe/README.md

 See the _FAQ_ if you have any issues.

-**Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
+**Remember:** ICM is a plugin with a compiled component.
+If you **update** ICM using Vundle and the ycm_core library APIs have changed (happens rarely), ICM will notify you to recompile it.
 You should then rerun the install process.

 **Please follow the instructions carefully.
 Read EVERY WORD.**